 The fact that you were “just popping to the shops” is irrelevant.

-The fact that you have never had an accident is irrelevant.
+That you have never had an accident is irrelevant…

 The fact that you drive safely when your child is in the car is irrelevant.

 Ask yourself, is the alternative my child dying? #CarseatFullstop